Continuous six-functor formalism on locally compact Hausdorff spaces: Introduction

 \subsection{Acknowledgments}

 I would like to begin by expressing my sincere gratitude to Gijs Heuts for his inspiring and insightful discussions, which significantly shaped the direction and development of this work.
 I am also deeply grateful to Bram Mesland for his continuous support and encouragement throughout the course of this project.
-Finally, I wish to thank Josefien Kuijper for her interest in my research and the invaluable discussions we have shared.
+Finally, I wish to thank Josefien Kuijper and Liam Keenan for their interest in my research and the invaluable discussions we have shared.